ubports/docs.ubports.com/sdk/apps/qml/QtMultimedia/Camera.rst

 |                                      | While the supported settings are     |
 |                                      | unknown in this state, you can still |
 |                                      | set the camera capture settings like |
+.. _sdk_qtmultimedia_camera_LoadedState                           The camera is loaded and ready to be-prop:
 |                                      | codec, resolution, or frame rate.    |
 +--------------------------------------+--------------------------------------+
 | LoadedState                          | The camera is loaded and ready to be |